dstockto/slartybartfast/README.md

 ## What is an asset?

 An asset is something your application needs in order to run, but it is not the result of your own code.
 It could be a third party library or other code or files that ideally don't change all that often.
 An example might be a version of the ExtJS framework.
 The application needs it to function, but it doesn't work with a normal package manager like npm or yarn.
-Slart Bartfast allows these to be stored in the repository as a tar.gz file and then retrieved and deployed via the `slarty deploy-assets` command.
+Slarty Bartfast allows these to be stored in the repository as a tar.gz file and then retrieved and deployed via the `slarty deploy-assets` command.

 ## Why was Slarty Bartfast created?